ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.26-to-beta.md

 The main principle is to keep only the files you modified and move them to the `./extensions/pluginName` folder.

-Read the following instructions for more details.
+阅读 following instructions for more details.

 #### Config